-Hey guys!
+Hey!
 My name is Jacquelyn but feel free to call me Jackie.
 Everyone does!
-As a little kid who was just learning how to write, Jacquelyn felt so long and complicated.
+As a little kid who was learning how to write, Jacquelyn felt so long and complicated.
 Add in my surname and it’s even longer.
-My mum didn’t want my name shortened, but it ended up that way.
+My Mum didn’t want my name shortened, but it ended up that way.
 It was just easier and the shortened name stuck.
 I did make a promise to myself though that if I wrote a novel, I would use my ‘proper’ name.
-My mum always believed in me, always said I would write a book, so I feel like I’m honouring her by using the name she so lovingly bestowed on me.
-I’ve dedicated London Belongs to Me to her.
+My Mum always believed in me, always said I would write a book, so I feel like I’m honouring her by using the name she so lovingly bestowed on me.
+I’ve dedicated LONDON BELONGS TO ME to her.
 She passed away a few years ago, and I miss her every day.
-I hope that she’s proud of me.
-I did it, Mum!
+More than anything, I hope she’s proud of me.

 Anything else you would like to know?
-Drop me an email via the contact page on this website or reach out to me on Twitter, Instagram or Facebook (links are at the bottom of this page).
-I love hearing from readers and seeing your photos of London Belongs to Me.
-I often share readers’ photos on social media and in blog posts so keep them coming!
+Drop me an email via my contact page or reach out on social media (links are on this page).
+I love hearing from readers and seeing your beautiful book photos—I often share your photos on my social media.
+It really is my favourite thing ever. 🙂

-Want to check out my other work?
-Visit my freelance writing portfolio featuring articles on health, fitness, travel, pop culture, and pets.
+If you want to check out my other work, visit my freelance writing portfolio featuring articles on health, fitness, travel, pop culture, and pets.